Laser Spectroscopy for the Study of Exotic Nuclei: Laser spectroscopy techniques

 A schematic of CRIS is depicted in Fig.~\ref{fig:fig4.4}.
-Ion bunches with a temporal length of a few $\mu$s are delivered into the CRIS setup usually every 10~ms and neutralized in-flight using a potassium or sodium vapor in the charge-exchange cell.
+Ion bunches with a temporal length of a few $\mu$s are delivered into the CRIS setup usually every 10~ms (determined by the laser system used with lowest repetition rate) and neutralized in-flight using a potassium or sodium vapor in the charge-exchange cell.
 The non-neutralized ions are deflected away from the neutral atoms using an electrostatic deflector plate located afterwards.
 Neutral atoms populating long-lived high-lying states after charge exchange can be ionized and removed from the neutral beam with the same deflector.
 The remaining neutral beam is then overlapped in space and synchronized in time with multiple pulsed laser beams within the 1.2-m long interaction region.
 To reduce non-resonant collision ionization of the neutral beam, this region is maintained at ultra-high vacuum ($\sim10^{-10}$~mbar).
 In the interaction region, laser resonant excitation and subsequent ionization occurs.
 As shown in Fig.~\ref{fig:fig4.1}, in most cases, it is the first transition step that is probed by a high-resolution laser system.
-Resulting ions are then guided towards an ion detector and counted as a function of laser frequency allowing the HFS structure to be measured.
+Resulting ions are then guided towards an ion detector and counted as a function of laser frequency allowing the HFS to be measured.
 The relative timings of the laser pulses (see the inset of Fig.~\ref{fig:fig4.4}) are not only essential for optimal ionization efficiency (as is the case for in-source RIS), but can also have a profound influence on the linewidth and lineshape of the observed resonances in the scanning transition.
 These effects were systematically investigated in Refs.~\cite{Fr-moment2015,CRIS-PRA2017,K-radii2019,CRIS-NIM2020-2}.

 After years of development, the CRIS technique~\cite{CRIS-NIM2016,CRIS-NIM2020} is now a proven method for making measurements that simultaneously achieve a high resolution and sensitivity.
-This has allowed it to routinely measure isotopes produced at rates of a few tens or hundreds per second across much of the nuclear chart.
+This has allowed it to routinely measure isotopes produced at rates of a few tens or hundreds per second across most regions in the nuclear chart.